 The German growing area Franconia

-was earlier in the three areas Maindreieck
+used to be in the three areas Maindreieck